Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/gatekeeping/manual.md

 In this context, gatekeeping is about deciding whether a test should pass or fail, and whether (for example) a Pull Request can be merged or not.

 Utilities for gatekeeping are not built yet and are scheduled for September 2024.
-However, it is possible to inspect the audit result and make some decision about it.
+However, it is possible to inspect the audit result and make some decisions about it.
 See [Auditing a page](../auditing/basic.md) for information how to generate the results.

 For example, to fail a test if there is any accessibility issue in the page (assuming a testing library providing an assertion `t`):